 10,497 people perished in 2016 due to DUI-caused accidents

 Furthermore, this particular statistic for distracted driving accounted for up to 28% of all roadside accident deaths in the US for 2016.

-- In 2016, it was estimated that 13% of weekend and night-time drivers were under the influence of Marijuana
+In 2016, it was estimated that 13% of the weekend and night-time drivers were under the influence of Marijuana